docVoid/google-contacts-birthday-export/README.md

 4. Select the calendar to which you'd like to add the birthdays.
 5. Click **Import**, and all the birthdays will be added as recurring events in your Google Calendar.

+## Important Note
+- If you edit the exported csv file of your contacts, the script may be not working.
+- The script only works if the full date of birth (yyyy-mm-dd) is stored.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.